In this article:

-After testing several of these things out at my home in Louisville, Kentucky, I found plenty of recommendable models.
-Here's what I learned, starting with my top picks for the best tower fan.
-I'll update this list periodically.
+I found several tower fans to recommend on warm and sunny days after testing many models out at my home here in often-sweltering Louisville, Kentucky.
+Here's what I learned about airflow management, starting with my top picks for the best tower fan.

-Available at Walmart for less than $50, this Better Homes and Gardens-branded tower fan appears to be a reskinned version of a well-rated model from HomeLabs that sells for roughly twice as much on Amazon.
+Usually available at Walmart for around $50, this Better Homes and Gardens-branded tower fan appears to be a reskinned version of a well-rated model from HomeLabs.
 Alongside the sleep timer and the three speed settings, you'll find two additional modes that simulate a natural breeze.
-The remote control uses magnetism to stay in place on top of the device when you aren't using it -- a nice, high-end touch not commonly found at this price.
+The remote attaches magnetically on top of the device when you aren't using it -- a nice, high-end touch not commonly found at this price.

-The sturdy, understated design features a grill that oscillates within a fixed base, making it less conspicuous than a tower fan that turns entirely from side-to-side.
-While I found it plenty powerful to cool off a medium to large room on a hot day, it still managed to keep things a little quieter than smaller tower fans like the Vornado V-Flow and the TaoTronics TT-F001.
+The sturdy, understated design features a grill that oscillates within a fixed base, making it less conspicuous than a tower fan that turns entirely from side to side.
+While I found it plenty powerful enough to cool off a medium-to-large room on a hot day, it still managed to keep things a little quieter than smaller tower fans like the Vornado V-Flow and the TaoTronics TT-F001.

 I'd like it better if the warranty ran longer than a single year and if the build weren't quite so plasticky, but those trade-offs are more than fair at this price.
 If you're looking for a capable tower fan that feels more expensive than it actually is, this one fits the bill better than anything else I've tested.